lasseaeggen/SiNRI/README.md

 ## The GUI

-The GUI is created as an easier-to-use alternative to launching several scripts to us SiNRI. `python3 gui.py` launches the Qt application, which can be used to start mock, Grinder and Cleaviz, as well to display the functionality of several analysis tools.
+The GUI is created as an easier-to-use alternative to launching several scripts to use SiNRI. `python3 gui.py` launches the Qt application, which can be used to start mock, Grinder and Cleaviz, as well to display the functionality of several analysis tools.